 Uncle Rod’s Ukulele Boot Camp has all the free resources to get you started on the ukulele.
 It has a self-guided book for non-musicians, a proficiency test to assess yourself, and a songbook to help you learn your favorite songs.

 All the PDF files have corresponding MP3 audio files.
-While there is no guarantee that you would be playing Somewhere Over the Rainbow by the end, but the resources are definitely helpful for beginners, and most of all, completely free!
+While there is no guarantee that you would be playing Somewhere Over the Rainbow by the end, the resources are helpful for beginners, and most of all, completely free!

 7. Udemy Ukulele Courses- Paid

 Udemy is a renowned online learning platform geared towards adult professionals.
 The website has an entire section devoted to a ukulele.
 It offers a variety of courses that are customized for beginner and intermediate players.

 For newcomers, there is a beginner’s course tailored to teach the very basics of a ukulele.
 There is even a fun beginner course for those who want to try their hand at the instrument to show off at the party!

 Other courses are more serious – dedicated to specific topics such as strumming and compositions.
 They are ideal for intermediate levels who want to focus on a certain technique.
 The teachers are ranked according to their feedback, and the rating system helps you choose the right teacher.